 Concession fares in NSW are available to people with access to the full rate of Centrelink benefits, or who are in full time study or apprenticeship.
-While the same concession eligibility requirements apply across NSW, as fares increase with the distance travelled and there is no weekly cap on fares for rural and regional bus services, concession fares could be much higher in rural and regional areas compared to the Opal network.
+Transport for NSW currently sets concession fares at half the adult ticket price.
+While the same concession eligibility requirements apply across NSW, as fares increase with the distance travelled and there is no weekly cap on fares for rural and regional bus services,23 concession fares are typically much higher in rural and regional areas compared to the Opal network.

-Our consultation for the review suggests that for some people who do not have access to concessional or discounted fares the cost of public transport is prohibitively high, which limits how much people use it.

-Our draft recommendations on the availability of concession fares and discounts aim to make transport more affordable to targeted groups facing transport disadvantage.
+Our consultation for the review suggests that for some people who do not have access to concessional or discounted fares the cost of public transport is prohibitively high and this limits how much people use it.
+Our recommendations on the availability of concession fares and discounts aim to make transport more affordable for these people.

-5.1 Draft recommendations
+5.1 Recommendations

-Draft Recommendations
+Recommendations

-- 2 Transport for NSW expands the availability of concession fares to NSW residents holding a current Commonwealth Health Care Card. - 3 Transport for NSW simplifies the concession fare application process for rural and regional bus travel. - 4 Transport for NSW considers implementing additional measures to assist vulnerable people. - 5 Transport for NSW considers targeted options for making family travel more affordable.
+- 3 Transport for NSW expand the availability of concession fares to NSW residents holding a current Commonwealth Health Care Card. - 4 Transport for NSW simplify the concession fare application process for rural and regional bus travel. - 5 Transport for NSW consider implementing additional measures to assist vulnerable people. - 6 Transport for NSW consider targeted options for making family travel more affordable.

-&lt;sup>16 Noting that some operators do offer a weekly ticket, eg Busways in the North Coast region (see Busways, Ticketing and Opal - Rural and regional, accessed 31 August 2020).
+23 Noting that some operators do offer a weekly ticket, eg Busways in the North Coast region (see Busways, Ticketing and Opal - Rural and regional, accessed 31 August 2020).